Getting started

 4 Set up a Beyondcron admin user

-If the host operating system is configured to use LDAP for user authentication, BeyondCron can be configured to authenticate against LDAP.
+If the host operating system is configured to use LDAP or another name sevice for user authentication, BeyondCron can be configured to authenticate using the Unix service.
+The Unix service however cannot be used when the host operating system is using /etc/passwd & /etc/shadow.
+Instead you should define users within BeyondCron.

-To designate yourself as a BeyondCron adminstrator in your LDAP director service:
+To designate yourself as a BeyondCron adminstrator in your LDAP directory service:

 1. create the group bc_admin